 The Kagamijishi dance identified in the title of the print is a Kabuki performance, translated as the Lion Dance.This type of Kabuki dance was first performed by Ichikawa Danjuro 9th in the Meiji period (1870s).
 In this dance, the female character Yayoi is a lady-in-waiting who dances for the Shogun.
 After she puts her hand into the lion mask, the spirit of the lion possesses her.
 The same actor would have played the graceful female role as well as the violent spirit in this two-part dance.

-The print is slightly misleading at first, for it is displayed in a series of female subject prints and though it is a female character we are looking at, the performer embodying the character is surely a man.
-The print is believed to be based on a painting from 1923, and male dancers were the only performers allowed on the kabuki stage well before then.
+The print is perhaps slightly misleading at first, for it is displayed in a series of female subject prints and though it is a female character we are looking at, the performer embodying the character is almost surely a man.
+The print is believed to be based on a painting from 1923, and male dancers were the only performers allowed on the kabuki stage.
 Animistic dances like the Kagamijishi are less common in Japan than in other Asian countries, such as China or Bhutan.
 There is a 1936 documentary recording of the full performance by Japanese director Yasujirō Ozu, which is likely to be the closest to a performance Itō Shinsui could have seen himself.
 The pose depicted in the print was inspired by the moments in 17:15 to 17:40 from that documentary, right before Yayoi exits the stage.

 The quality of the printmaking throughout the entire show is impressive.
 If you still have a chance to catch the Rietberg exhibition I recommend you to sit through the video explaining the woodblock printmaking technique in detail.
 If not, I found this good introduction from a short artist portrait documentary by Michelle Tsen:

 What do you think of the Kagamijishi dancer?
 Do you have a dancer portrait you really like or a favorite Japanese woodblock print?